Azure/azure-functions-dotnet-worker/README.md

 # Azure Functions .NET Isolated

-Welcome to a preview of .NET Isolated in Azure Functions. .NET Isolated provides .NET 5 support in Azure Functions.
+Welcome to .NET Isolated in Azure Functions. .NET Isolated provides .NET 5 support in Azure Functions.
 It runs in an out-of-process language worker that is separate from the Azure Functions runtime.
 This allows you to have full control over your application's dependencies as well as other new features like a middleware pipeline.

 A .NET Isolated function app works differently than a .NET Core 3.1 function app.
 For .NET Isolated, you build an executable that imports the .NET Isolated language worker as a NuGet package.
 Your app includes a [`Program.cs`](FunctionApp/Program.cs) that starts the worker.

-As this is a preview, there may be some breaking changes to be expected.

 ## Binding Model